 What can I serve with Arayes?

 I love serving them with a yogurt tahini sauce and ketchup (which is the kids' favourite).
-You can also serve with plain or herby yogurt.
-I also usually make some fries which makes this a quick meal.
+You can also serve with plain or herby yogurt, or my 5-minute toum if you love garlic!
+I also usually make some fries which makes this a quick meal, or serve them with a bowl of Arabic lentil soup.

 More Recipes You Will Love: